-The Office 365 Content Search feature can be used to search Exchange, Skype and SharePoint amongst other things.
-In my case I wanted to search and delete all exchange email delivered after a certain date with a specific keyword in the subject.
+The Office 365 Content Search feature can be used to search Exchange, Teams, and SharePoint amongst other things.
+In my case, I wanted to search and delete all exchange emails delivered after a certain date with a specific keyword in the subject.

 Search Query Section – Where we define what email(s) we want to delete